Efficient strain-induced light emission in lonsdaleite germanium: Summary and conclusions

 In summary, we have explored various possibilities to turn hexagonal Ge in the lonsdaleite phase with its pseudodirect band gap into a direct semiconductor with light-emission efficiencies suitable for technological applications.
 To this end, we investigated the impact of hydrostatic pressure, biaxial strain, and uniaxial strain on the electronic structure and the optical properties of hex-Ge.
 Hydrostatic pressure turns out unsuitable to obtain the desired modification of the conduction-band ordering and the concomitant pseudodirect-to-direct gap transition, as it occurs only for technically not accessible negative pressures.
 For biaxial strain within the hexagonal plane, either an insulator-to-metal transition occurs or the material becomes indirect before the conduction-band ordering changes.

 For moderate tensile uniaxial strains between $1.5\,\%$ and $4\,\%$, the desirable band inversion between the $\Gamma^-_{8c}$ and $\Gamma^-_{7c}$ conduction states is predicted by our calculations.
 The resulting gaps vary between $0.4$ and $0\,\eV$.
 Such strains are within reach of experimental realization.
-We could also show that small additional strain within the hexagonal plane, as they may occur in practical technological growth processes, have only little impact on the electronic structure.
+We could also show that small additional strain within the hexagonal plane, as it may occur in practical technological growth processes, has only little impact on the electronic structure.
 Uniaxially strained hex-Ge could, for instance, be pseudomorphically grown on the facets of III-V wurtzite-semiconductor nanowires.

-The inversion of the two lowest conduction minima at $\Gamma$ makes hexagonal germanium an excellent absorber or emitter, with a radiative lifetime smaller by three order of magnitudes than the one of the unstrained material.
+The inversion of the two lowest conduction minima at $\Gamma$ makes hexagonal Ge an excellent absorber or emitter, with a radiative lifetime smaller by three order of magnitudes than the one of the unstrained material.
 Provided that a suitable growth method can be found, hex-Ge can be used as a direct light emitter compatible with CMOS technology.
 Another unexplored route that deserves future attention is the combination of strain with alloying of Ge and Si to control the size of the band gap and the conduction-band ordering at $\Gamma$ at the same time.
+This route is particularly promising considering that light emission form hexagonal SiGe nanowires has recently been demonstrated~\cite{fadaly2020direct} and that the control of shape and strain of crystalline nanowires keeps showing great progress.~\cite{Assali2019}